 Take the fore segment of the hull (the one with the windows).
 Remove the two keys at the back of the segment.
+If your kit serial is 17 or above, the keys are in the plastic bag with the other black parts, so you do not need to remove them yourself.
 Slide the top half to the back by pulling the part from the half ring at the back.
 DO NOT PUSH ON THE WINDOWS!